Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 If the market is crowded and a competitor is consistently tight, you either sharpen selectively or move on.

-Step 4: watch for the “hungry competitor” signal
+Step 4: Watch for the “hungry competitor” signal

 One of the most dangerous situations is a contractor with a backlog gap.